okta/okta.github.io/_source/_use_cases/isv/includes/analytics-appUsers.md

 Like the [User object](#users) discussed previously the appUser object is an extensible and information rich data source.
-The appUser object is a representation of a user’s profile specific to the associated application or directory and can include profile data, role, license information and more depending on the containing application.
+The appUser object is a representation of a user's profile specific to the associated application or directory and can include profile data, role, license information and more depending on the containing application.

 #### Best Practices appUsers